seriema/fest/README.md

 * **What?** We're moving to Brazil this summer. ✈️ Who knows when we get to see each other again? 😯 So come say goodbye! 🥂
 * **When?** Saturday 1st June, from 18.00
 * **Who?** You, your partner, kids, parents, and pets!
 (We have a small dog)
+* **Bring?** We will serve drinks and finger food.
+You can bring your favourites for yourself and others.
 * **Where?** [Vattugatan 15](https://goo.gl/maps/PX7zTm7TcPVNAGSRA), floor 11
 * **How?** Door: call from the intercom (if it doesn't work: <a href="tel:0046707750272">070 775 02 72</a>)